 In ´normal countryside´ the limitation period of the Town Hall over illegal buildings expires after 6 years.
 For this you can´t have sanctions or fines anymore.

-The lawyer within the legal investigation of a purchase checks the building dates, square metres and status of all parts of the construction.
+The lawyer within the legal investigation of a purchase checks the building dates, square meters and status of all parts of the construction.
 This he does through air photos and possibly an architect´s report with antiquity declaration.
 If there are buildings/extensions that have expired, then these potentially before completion can be inscribed in the Land Registry by a New Build Declaration (Declaracion de Obra Nueva).

 The lawyer checks at the Town Hall if there are no legal cases against the property (anymore) and verifies what specific type of terrain it concerns and if all facilities are correct (water, electricity, septic tank).